adFoamy/clippy-wippy/README.md

 # clippy-wippy

-Created with AI.

-A simple browser-based text and file sharing application that allows users to share text and files across different devices on the same network.
+A simple browser-based app that allows you to share text and files across different devices on the same network.

-Useful for times when you want to easily copy something to or from: PC, laptop, phone, tablet, or anything else with a browser.
+Basically a cross-device clipboard (clippy-wippy).

-## Features
+## features

 - Multi-line text box for typing or pasting text
 - Real-time text synchronization across all connected devices